mk7upurz87/linkchecker/README.md

 ## Requirements

-    LinkChecker requires Ruby 1.9.3 or newer
+    Ruby 1.9.3 or newer

 ## Installation

     clone this repository
-    navigate into the top directory
+    then navigate into the top directory

 execute: